microsoft/Power-CAT-Copilot-Studio-Kit/README.md

 # About this GitHub repo

-The Power CAT Copilot Studio Kitr GitHub Repo contains the source, releases, issues and backlog items of all components that are part of the Power CAT Copilot Studio Kit.
+The Power CAT Copilot Studio Kit GitHub Repo contains the source, releases, issues and backlog items of all components that are part of the Power CAT Copilot Studio Kit.

 # Setup instructions and documentation